-MDHHS continues to implement the stringent capacity standard of 1:500 for ratio of PCP to enrollees.
+MDHHS continues to uphold the stringent capacity standard of 1:500 for ratio of PCP to enrollees.
 As part of the annual compliance review, MCOs provide MDHHS the results of the geo-mapping access studies that demonstrate the PCP to member ratio in the MHPs service area.

-MDHHS utilizes the capacity report to monitor network access each month and through the annual compliance visit.
-MCOs that did not meet the standard PCP to enrollee ration of 1:500 in each county were required to submit additional documentation demonstrating how the MCO ensured adequate access.
-MCOs utilized contiguous county providers and out of network providers as evidence of capacity and the ability to provide access to enrollees.
+MDHHS utilizes the capacity report to monitor network access each month and through the compliance review process.
+MCOs that do not meet the standard PCP to enrollee ration of 1:500 in each county is required to submit a Network Exception Request form documenting the MCOs plan to increase access and demonstrate how the MCO will ensure adequate access in the interim.
+MCOs utilize contiguous county providers and out-of-network providers as evidence of capacity and the ability to provide access to enrollees.

-MDHHS conducts compliance reviews each year and MCO-specific corrective action plans were implemented according to the findings.
-The analysis and findings of this activity is reported in the External Quality Review (EQR) Technical report for MDHHS submitted to CMS each year.
+MDHHS conducts compliance reviews each year and MCO-specific corrective action plans are implemented according to the findings.
+The analysis and findings of this activity are reported in the External Quality Review (EQR) Technical report and submitted to CMS each year.
+MDHHS publishes the EQR Technical Report and an Annual Compliance Review Summary online each year.

-State designated Performance Improvement Plans are conducted and findings reported in the EQR Technical report.
-MDHHS reviews PIPs (clinical and non-clinical) as documented in the MCO's annual Quality Improvement program, work plan and evaluations.
+State designated Performance Improvement Plans are conducted, and findings are reported in the EQR Technical report.
+MDHHS reviews PIPs (clinical and non-clinical) as documented in the MCOs annual Quality Improvement program, work plan and evaluations.